ross-spencer/rs-misc-scripts/README.md

 Bash shell script testing three methods of recursion.
 The script displays the timings for the three methods.
 For OPF blog on Nailgun.
 The three methods are:
 Find, Globstar and then using a manifest.

+###timecmd.bat

+Times a single or set of DOS commands.
+Useful for understanding performance in a less scriptable environment such as Windows.